 Anne Driscoll has served as the Principal Deputy Assistant for Industry and Analysis since December 2016.
 In this positions, she oversees a broad portfolio of programs aimed at increasing the global competitiveness of U.S. manufacturers and service providers.
 She manages a staff of over 200 professionals who provides unique sectoral and analytical expertise that underpins U.S. government objectives on competitiveness, trade policy, and trade promotion.

-Ms. Driscoll joined the Department of Commerce in 1988, where she has held a number of positions dealing with U.S. trade relations with Latin America.
-As Director of the Office of Latin America and the Caribbean she managed a team of country specialists on matters pertaining to U.S.-Latin American trade policy, market access and trade compliance issues, and implementation of regional free trade agreements.
-She directed the Commerce Department’s participation in the U.S.-Brazil CEO Forum and both the U.S-Argentina and U.S.-Brazil Commercial Dialogues.
+Driscoll joined the Department of Commerce in 1988, where she has held a number of roles, including positions focused on improving U.S. trade relations with Latin America.
+As the former director of the Latin America and the Caribbean, she managed a team of country specialists on matters pertaining to trade policy, market access and trade compliance issues, and implementation of regional free trade agreements.
+She also directed the Commerce Department’s participation in the U.S.-Brazil CEO Forum and both the U.S-Argentina and U.S.-Brazil Commercial Dialogues.

-Ms. Driscoll graduated from Saint Anselm College in New Hampshire with a B.A. in Economics and received a Master’s Degree in International Affairs from Columbia University in New York City.
-Prior to joining the Department of Commerce, she held various positions in banking and served as a Peace Corps Volunteer in Zaire, Africa.
+Prior to joining the Department of Commerce, Driscoll held various positions in banking and served as a Peace Corps Volunteer in Zaire, Africa.
+She graduated from Saint Anselm College in New Hampshire with a B.A. in Economics and received a Master’s Degree in International Affairs from Columbia University in New York City.